gbv/eslint-config-gbv/README.md

 ## Rules
 ### General
+Using `eslint:recommended` as a base, with the following overriding rules:

 - Indentation: Two spaces, indent `case` in switch statements.
 - Unix style line endings.
 - Double quotes.